KartulUdus/PoracleJS/docs/commands.md

 # Discord Commands

-Generally, PoracleJS will respond to valid commands with either:
+You may notice, PoracleJS will react to valid commands with either:

 * ✅ - Command successful
 * 👌 - Already done
-* 🙅 - Invalid conditions (wrong channel, not admin etc)

 ##### General commands